These Smashed Potatoes with Onions and Garlic use baby potatoes baked in the oven until they reach optimal crispy skins but the inside is soft.

-There is nothing better than Smashed Potatoes for a fabulous side dish at any dinner.
-This variation used onions and garlic for added flavour.
+There is nothing better than smashed potatoes with onions and garlic, especially on a busy weeknight.
 This recipe is going to knock your socks off!

-Let's be honest, we all think that Turkey is the star for Thanksgiving but in reality it's the side dishes everyone goes crazy for.
+Let's be honest, we all think that turkey is the star for Thanksgiving but in my reality it's the side dishes everyone goes crazy for.
 I know at our house my family goes nuts for all things served on the side.
-I make tons of options.

-My whole goal for holidays is to make as much food as possible with the most minimal effort.
-I love to cook but I also like to enjoy other things in life so I’m never above a good cheater stuffing recipe when necessary.
+My whole goal for holidays is to make as much food as possible with minimal effort.
+I love to cook but I also like to enjoy the little things in life.

 Now that I've enlightened you with that little nugget of truth I'll shut up now and run off to the barn.
 Priorities, shmiorities.
 I like to enjoy every little moment of my life I can.
 And horsey hugs make my heart happy.